 Turberville Cory-Thomas

-Turberville Cory Thomas was the youngest son of Edward Cory-Thomas, Chilian Consul at Birmingham, England.
+Turberville Cory- Thomas was the youngest son of Edward Cory-Thomas, Chilian Consul at Birmingham, England.
 He had a sister named Emily Cory-Thomas.
-He met Mary Zoella Foster while he was rector of the church in River Falls.
+He met Mary Zoella Foster while he was rector of the Episcopal Church in River Falls, Wisconsin.

-The photo left is inscribed with " Your old daddy with love...taken in Germany while with the Canadian Forces...T.B.
+The photo is inscribed with " Your old daddy with love ...taken in Germany while with the Canadian Forces...T.B.
 Thomas...
 Major."
-The photograher's stamp is from Hannut Belgium.
+The photographer's stamp is from Hannut, Belgium.
 After World War I he returned to Canada.

 Turbie